Puerto Rican boxer Orlando Cruz announces he's gay

 "I developed physically and mentally to take such a big step in my life and in my profession, which is boxing, knowing that it would have pros and cons, highs and lows in this sport that is so macho," he said.
 "I kept this hidden for many, many years."

 His announcement comes two weeks before the 31-year-old left-hander challenges Mexican boxer Jorge Pazos for the WBO Latino title.
-Cruz is ranked as the World Boxing Organisation's No 4 featherweight fighter and is 18-2-1 with nine knockouts.
+Cruz is ranked as the World Boxing Organisation's number-four featherweight fighter and is 18-2-1 with nine knockouts.

 Cruz said he met with psychologists and others before making the announcement, adding he has the full support of his family, trainer and manager.
 He praised his mother and sister for their unconditional love and said his father has always backed him.